Miguel Tapias

-Miguel Ángel Tapias Dávila (born 9 January 1997) is a Mexican professional footballer who plays as a centre-back for Major League Soccer club Minnesota United.
+Miguel Ángel Tapias Dávila (born 9 January 1997) is a Mexican professional footballer who plays as a centre-back for Liga MX club Guadalajara.

 Club career

+Pachuca

 Tapias joined the Pachuca youth system at the age of 11, and progressed through the under–15, under–17 and under–20 squads.

 Tapias was loaned out to Ascenso MX club Mineros de Zacatecas in the summer of 2016.
 He made his professional debut in their first match of the Apertura 2016 season, a 1–0 victory over FC Juárez on 16 July.
 He made 32 appearances for Zacatecas over the next two years, starting in all but one, before returning to Pachuca in June 2018.
 First-team manager Pako Ayestarán handed Tapias his Liga MX debut on 21 July; he played the full 90 minutes of a 1–0 defeat to Monterrey at centre-back.
 He scored his first goal two months later in a league win against Cruz Azul at home.
 On 23 October, Tapias scored against Monterrey in the opening minutes of the Apertura 2018 Copa MX semi-final match, which Pachuca lost in penalties after a 3–3 draw.

 In February 2020, Tapias was named to the Liga MX team of the week for the first time in round four of the Clausura 2020 season.

+Minnesota

+He transferred to Minnesota United on 8 February 2023.
+During the MLS 2023 season, Tapias appeared and started in 32 of the 34 regular-season matches.
+He scored his first MLS goal against the Colorado Rapids on March 18, 2023, when he put away a free kick with a header for the game-winning goal.

+Guadalajara

+On 17 December 2024, Tapias joined Guadalajara.

+Personal life

+Tapias and his wife Leidy have a daughter called Regina.